-To support those businesses, the following temporary fee changes apply from 30 July 2020 to 31 March 2021 in relation to patents, supplementary protection certificates (SPCs), trade marks and registered designs:
+To support those businesses, temporary fee changes were in place from 30 July 2020 to 31 March 2021 in relation to patents, supplementary protection certificates (SPCs), trade marks and registered designs:

-The deadlines for completing actions, requesting extensions of time and paying fees are not affected by these fee changes and must still be complied with.
+The deadlines for completing actions, requesting extensions of time and paying fees were not affected by these fee changes and must still be complied with.